gecr07/ActiveDirectoryPT/README.md

 # Active Directory Pentest

 Having SYSTEM-level access within a domain environment is nearly equivalent to having a domain user account.
+The default Minimum password length when a new domain is created is 7

 ## fully qualified domain name for the host